Table of Contents

 - Contracts the ciliary muscle to thicken the lens for close vision.

-- The secretion of the lacrimal glands is stimulated for lubrication and moistening of eyes.
+- The secretion of the lacrimal glands is stimulated for lubrication and moistening of the eyes.

 - Enhances frequent watery secretions of the salivary glands.